 The following document is attached 1.
-Head of Urology and ENT Job Description and can be located in folder - Martina Corrigan - no 24 of 2022 - attachments
+Head of Urology and ENT Job Description and can be located in folder - Martina Corrigan - no 24 of 2022 - attachments of Service for ENT and Urology.

-5.2 When I first took up post in September 2009 I was employed as the Head of Service for ENT and Urology.
 In and about 2011 when the Trust moved to using HRPTS (Human Resource Database) there needed to be a Head of Service responsible for Outpatients and, with my previous history of managing outpatients in the Western Trust, my Assistant Director, Heather Trouton, asked me to take on this role and I agreed as I had a Lead Nurse, Connie Connolly, who managed the day to day running of this area.